rooklift/gotron/README.md

 # Gotron

 A small library that allows Golang programs to draw to the screen by sending messages to an Electron (NodeJS) frontend.
 Also relays key presses and mouse clicks.
+Not related to the more famous [Gotron project](https://github.com/Equanox/gotron).

 ![Gotron Screenshot](https://raw.githubusercontent.com/fohristiwhirl/gotron/master/examples/screenshot.gif)